 - Lobster rolls usually contain the meat of a small (1 to 1 1/4 pound) lobster with or without a little mayonnaise to hold the chunks of meat together.
 The classic lobster roll is served on a grilled hot dog roll, but bulky or kaiser rolls are not uncommon.
 If you don't want to be bothered with shelling a lobster, this is a great way to enjoy one without the mess.

-For Everything You Could Ever Want To Know About Maine Lobster:
+Everything You Could Ever Want to Know About Maine Lobster

 - Gulf of Maine Research Institute: Lobsters